MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

 1. Select **Sync** in the Power Pages design studio.

-1. Browse to the webpage to see the change.
+1. To see the change, browse to the webpage.

     :::image type="content" source="media/power-apps-cli/changed-section.png" alt-text="View updated page content.":::

-1. If you've used deployment profile example [explained previously](#upload-the-changes-using-deployment-profile), the YAML snippet will update the value as shown below.
+1. If you used the deployment profile example [explained previously](#upload-the-changes-using-deployment-profile), the YAML snippet updates the value as shown in the following screenshot.

     :::image type="content" source="media/power-apps-cli-tutorial/browser-title-suffix.png" alt-text="Browser title suffix from Portal Management app":::